Imagine this situation in your venue:

 Why?
 Bar training that explains in academic detail different whisky distillations, and how they’re applied in blends, single malt or bourbon – or re-tells the history of Gin Lane (again) – works just fine for geeking out in a masterclass.
 But during service?

 While some level of category knowledge is essential, what the majority of staff need to successfully recommend, cross-sell or upsell to the majority of guests is relevant, customer-focused selling points that are easy to remember.
 Riffing on the history of spirits can be fun, but only with the right type of customer, and not when other guests are waiting to order.

-By focusing on quick category and origin details, plus clear tasting notes and concise production details (that are relevant to the liquid’s taste) – in 50 words or less – product training on Small Batch Learning achieves a simple objective: help staff understand menus better, so they become more confident selling your products.
+By focusing on quick category and origin details, plus clear tasting notes and concise production details (that are relevant to the liquid’s taste), product training on Small Batch Learning achieves a simple objective: help staff understand menus better, so they become more confident selling your products.

-Small Batch Learning product training is housed on a purpose-built, designed-for-hospitality learning management system, which supplies managers with learning data so they can track staff progress and make sure all assigned training is being done.
+Small Batch Learning product training is housed on a purpose-built learning management system, which supplies managers with learning data so they can track staff progress and make sure all assigned training is being done.

 This learning management system can also be used for much more than product training.
 Any venue is able to set up their own platform and train teams on all facets of their job – either by uploading their own training courses or using ours.
 The Small Batch Learning training library features around 30 hours of courses, including:

 If you don’t already have any digital learning provision for staff, getting set up with your own learning platform is therefore easy – and great for onboarding new employees or achieving consistency among existing teams.
 No more scurrying away to ask the manager when a guest asks if the chardonnay is oaked, in other words.

 To find out more about using Small Batch Learning for your business, get in touch here.